Create or update one or more people (merge)

 merge_by

-element’s array allows up to two field ID values that specify the person fields used to determine whether the people’s records are either created or updated in your Ortto account’s CDP.When the value of the person field member (determined by the relevant
+merge_byelement’s array allows up to three field ID values that specify the person fields used to determine whether the people’s records are either created or updated in your Ortto account’s CDP.When the value of the person field member (determined by the relevant

 merge_strategy

-member value (and its corresponding person field member value) submitted in this request determines that an existing person’s record in Ortto’s CDP will be updated, then thismerge_strategy
+merge_bymember value (and its corresponding person field member value) submitted in this request determines that an existing person’s record in Ortto’s CDP will be updated, then thismerge_strategymember value determines how the person’s existing field values are merged.
+Learn more about this value in Merge strategy below.
+Ifmerge_strategyis not specified in the request, then the default value of2(Overwrite existing) is used.

 find_strategy